LaunchCodeEducation/software-dev-course-the-dom-and-browser-apis/project-task.md

 When the user enters text in the input field and clicks the **"Add"** button:

-- A new list item should be added to the
+- A new list item should be added
 - Each list item should include:
   - The item text
   - A **"Remove"** button to delete the item